HugoFlandrin/Escape/Readme.md

 ## 🎯 **Future Improvements**
 - Add multiple endings based on the photos discovered
 - Implement voice-over narration for found memories
 - Expand the game to include multiple escape rooms
-- Add VR support for deeper immersion
-- Improve the AI of the antagonist for late-game interactions

 ## 🧑‍💻 **Authors**
 Developed as part of a creative learning project at **Ynov Lyon**.